Channel Conflict: 5 Causes to Look Out For

 Multichannel conflict is a complex web of disagreements or competition that emerges when a company employs multiple sales channels simultaneously.
 It arises when these various channels, whether they involve direct sales, indirect sales, e-commerce, or brick-and-mortar retail, come into conflict with each other.
 This type of conflict is particularly prevalent in today's omnichannel landscape, where businesses seek to reach customers through numerous touchpoints.

-The clashes within multichannel conflict can encompass a wide array of concerns, including pricing inconsistencies, conflicting promotional strategies, territorial disputes, or challenges related to customer allocation.
-Additionally, it can manifest in the form of customers receiving contradictory experiences or information from different channels, which can erode trust and brand loyalty.
+Conflicts within multichannel conflict can encompass a wide array of concerns, including pricing inconsistencies, conflicting promotional strategies, territorial disputes, or challenges related to customer allocation.
+Additionally, they can manifest in customers receiving contradictory experiences or information from different channels, which can erode trust and brand loyalty.

 What are the Causes and Effects of Channel Conflict?